awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

 # Getting Started with the Espressif ESP32\-DevKitC and the ESP\-WROVER\-KIT<a name="getting_started_espressif"></a>

-Both the [ESP32\-DevKitC](https://www.espressif.com/en/products/hardware/esp32-devkitc/overview) and the [ESP\-WROVER KIT](https://www.espressif.com/en/products/hardware/esp-wrover-kit/overview) are supported on Amazon FreeRTOS\.
+If you don't have an Espressif ESP32\-DevKitC, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtjUAH/ESP32-DevKitC)\.
+If you don't have an Espressif ESP32=WROVER\-KIT, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtlUAH/ESP-WROVER-KIT)\.
+Both devices are supported on Amazon FreeRTOS\.
 To check which development module you have, see [ESP32 Modules and Boards](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/modules-and-boards.html)\.

 **Note**
 Currently, the Amazon FreeRTOS port for ESP32\-WROVER\-KIT and ESP DevKitC does not support the following: